Technology

 The most common security risks to look out for

 Insecure data storage, low-quality code, outdated infrastructure, and the list goes on.
-The way your software is built often determines whether it will suffer from vulnerabilities and let in threats.
+The way your software is built often determines whether it will suffer from vulnerabilities and let in threats, increasing the overall cyber risk.
 Here are the most common security risks we often come across in our work:

 Legacy software